seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-  and nothing is added — the same six cells in two lines that WRAP instead of scrolling, so the section cannot be wider than the screen whatever the prices are. **Every rule in this file written about «the strategy table» governs this block unchanged** — its order (§7 item 80), its carried levels (§4), its `⚠`, its `СЕЙЧАС` and `ЖДАТЬ` statuses: only the shape moved, and a run that reintroduces the pipe table fails §7 item 87.
+  and nothing is added — the same six cells in two lines that WRAP instead of scrolling, so the section cannot be wider than the screen whatever the prices are. **Every rule in this file written about «the strategy table» governs this block unchanged** — its order (§7 item 80), its levels (§4), its `⚠`, its `СЕЙЧАС` and `ЖДАТЬ` statuses: only the shape moved, and a run that reintroduces the pipe table fails §7 item 87.
-- **The answer speaks only of what is AHEAD, and the past reaches it in one form.** The first line carries the withdrawal of every object the Boss is IN — a filled `СЕЙЧАС` row — because a thesis he has money behind dying is the one past fact that is an instruction (§11).
-A limit whose fill the payload history cannot establish (§4) is an object he MAY be in, and it is carried there once, in both branches.
+- **The answer speaks only of what is AHEAD, and the past reaches it in no form** (§0).
+No line withdraws, reverses, reopens or re-prices anything an earlier answer said, none is addressed to a holder, and none announces that a rule changed; the line after `Время анализа` is `# РЕЖИМ`, and the one exception is §11's unparseable owner file. **Measured 24.09, 02:02 Tbilisi:** the first line carried fifteen positions and limits from the answers of 18–21.09, each with entry, stop and target, above a book with no trade — the owner's complaint of that day in one line.
-- **The answer is the WHOLE standing book, and what is not in it is not standing.** This is the owner's decision of 19.09.2026: he acts on the latest answer and on nothing carried in his head from the previous one.
-An unfilled limit, a `СОЗРЕВАЕТ` item and an `ИЗБЕГАТЬ` name that do not reappear are cancelled by their absence, and the first line no longer spends itself saying so — **a thing he is IN, not a thing he was waiting for, is what earns that line.** The closure is still COMPUTED and still recorded in the appendix (below), so nothing is lost to the Architect; what changes is that the loudest line of the answer stops being inter-run bookkeeping. **A revision of this file that re-derives a carried level still names itself there once** (§4), because that sentence tells him the levels under his own open orders moved. **Measured 19.09, second run:** the first line withdrew an unfilled AVAX limit, lifted a NEAR prohibition and announced a one-off recalculation, on the morning the owner wrote that he reads only the latest run. **Nothing else about the past prints anywhere**: a catalyst that fired, expired or was cancelled has already done whatever it did to this answer's levels and sides, and a line saying so is yesterday in tomorrow's space.
-The one past-tense label left is `УЖЕ БЫЛО СЕГОДНЯ`, for an event of the last 24 hours whose reaction the frozen payload shows and which moved a level in this answer. **Measured 18.09:** the section opened with the FOMC decision of 16.09 under the closure label it then carried — two days old, moving no level — on the morning the owner had asked, for the second time, that past events stop being printed.
+- **The answer is the WHOLE book, and what is not in it is not in it.** The owner acts on the latest answer and on nothing carried from the one before (his decisions of 19.09 and 24.09.2026): a coin, a limit, a `СОЗРЕВАЕТ` item or an `ИЗБЕГАТЬ` name that does not appear is simply not part of this answer, and nothing — first line, appendix or state — records its departure, because no earlier answer is read (§0). **Nothing about the past prints anywhere**: a catalyst that fired, expired or was cancelled has already done whatever it did to the market this answer measures, and a line saying so is yesterday in tomorrow's space.
+The one past-tense label left is `УЖЕ БЫЛО СЕГОДНЯ`, for an event of the last 24 hours whose reaction the frozen payload shows and which moved a level in this answer.
-- **Every closure is still COMPUTED and still recorded — in the appendix.** The closure list is the difference between `items` as read at gate step 3 and `items` as written at step 7, every id that left carrying the status it closed on, built from that diff before composition and never from the run's memory of what it decided (map inv.
-58).
-The first line draws its withdrawals from the same list, so a closure can go unprinted and never unrecorded (§12).
-- **A closed item is never printed as a forward item.** `ВПЕРЕДИ` and `ДАЛЬШЕ` carry dated events that have not happened; a slipped date is `ИЗМЕНИЛОСЬ` with its new date (§6), and a cancelled event has no date left.
+- **`ВПЕРЕДИ` and `ДАЛЬШЕ` carry dated events that have not happened, at the date the publisher gives THIS run** (§6); a date that moved prints at its new date and nothing says it moved, and a cancelled event has no date left.
 - **BTC gets four lines maximum.** It sets the environment for altcoin exposure and is not itself the product.
 - **Every price in `# BTC` is COMPUTED from the structural `btc` object, and its derivation is recorded** (§12).
-This section prints the levels that decide whether the rest of the answer stands — «под $77 400 снимаю все три» is the whole strategy table conditioned on one number — and no rule here has ever said where they come from.
+This section prints the levels that decide whether the rest of the answer stands — «под $77 400 ни одной из трёх» is the whole strategy table conditioned on one number — and no rule here has ever said where they come from.
 Two objects are already in hand and no third is needed: the 90-day extremes carried in `btc`, and the price at which `marketRegime` stops returning the mode it returned this run, obtained by inverting that